 Professionally, Mr. Quintana serves at the United American Indian Involvement where he leads the organizations new development projects.
 During this time he has increased the visibility of the organization, developed new- and maintained existing partnerships, and been involved in diversification of funding sources.

 Over the past 15 years Mr. Quintana has served Indian Country with a focus on Economic Development, Workforce Training, Marketing and Community Outreach, along with increasing access to Health and Wellness.
-Joseph has served 3 Native Nations and worked on projects funded by Federal and State awards such as the Dept. of Justice, Bureau of Indian Affairs, Indian Health Service, and Housing and Urban Development.
+Joseph has served 3 Native Nations and worked on projects funded by Federal and State awards such as the Dept. of Justice, Bureau of Indian Affairs, Indian Health Service, U.S. Dept. Labor and Housing and Urban Development.
 Joseph has also managed a non-profit publication with subscriptions across the U.S., including foreign countries: Germany, France, and Australia.

 Joseph plans on continuing to serve the needs of the American Indian community, and is an active participant in many of the cultural and family orientated activities in Los Angeles.